spdx/spdx-spec/docs/index.md

 Copyright © 2010-2024, The Linux Foundation and its Contributors, including SPDX Model contributions from OMG and its Contributors

+## Use of Specification - Terms, Conditions & Notices

 This work is licensed under the
 [Community Specification License 1.0](./licenses/Community-Spec-1.0.md) (Community-Spec-1.0).